loafey/master-thesis/Thesis/6.0. Discussion/Future Work.typ

 === System Calls
 Due to #ln being a system-level language, it might be useful to have the ability to directly make system calls to interact with the operating system.
-This allow for the possibility of not relying on, for example, LIBC, because the behaviour one would need from LIBC could be re-implemented in the language.
-This would in theory make the language more portable, as it would be easier to port it to systems where LIBC might not be available.
+This allow for the possibility of not relying on, for example, libc, because the behaviour one would need from libc could be re-implemented in the language.
+This would in theory make the language more portable, as it would be easier to port it to systems where libc might not be available.
 System calls are used under the hood in the language, but it is not something that is exposed to a user of the language.